The real cost of generative AI tokens in 2026: the full provider-by-provider comparison

 What can you actually reuse across providers?

-This is the part many teams get wrong.
-They think they are buying "AI" from a provider, when in practice they are buying a mix of portable artifacts and provider-only state.
+This is the part many teams get wrong: in practice, they are buying a mix of portable artifacts and provider-only state.

 Provider-by-provider portability map